-Below is an essay I read at an event in Washington, DC for White Cane Day 2016, written from the perspective of a new blindness cane user.
+Below is an essay I read at an event in Washington, DC for White Cane Day 2016, written shortly after I started using a blindness cane in 2015

 It’s the ultimate statement accessory

 No matter what you wear with it, it’s always the first thing people notice.
 You can’t leave the house without at least someone making a comment on it.
 And when you don’t have it, people will ask why.

 The accessory I’m talking about today is not some necklace, a pair of shoes, or even a pair of glasses.
 It’s a blindness cane, or white cane.

 I started using one regularly when I started college.
 I resisted it because I wanted to pretend my vision wasn’t actually getting worse.
 After I became known as the girl who fell down the stairs, twice, during freshman orientation, I realized that I needed it more than I thought I didn’t.
 In the now two years I’ve used it, I’ve gotten so many bizarre comments, assumptions, and questions from people around me.
 Quite simply, people don’t know a lot about canes.

 One time, an employee at a bagel place I went to with my friend pulled them aside.
 They asked why I could see when I had a blindness cane, and started asking how well I could see.
 My friend explained that I had low vision, and while I could see a little bit, it still wasn’t great.
 I found out about this after we left and while I appreciate how my friend handled it, I was a bit surprised at the employee’s assumptions.